viveka941/Durga-sir-java/notes java/firstnote.md

 7.public static void main(String... args)✅

-in which of above casese we will get compile timer error => we want get compile time error any where but except last tow cases in remian we will get run time exception saying no such method error main
+in which of above casese we will get compile time error => we want get compile time error any where but except last tow cases in remian we will get run time exception saying no such method error main

 case 1: